Who Were The Tudor Kings and Queens?

 Mary desperately wanted to produce an heir to the throne to preserve the Catholic faith.
 Next in line was her Protestant half-sister Elizabeth.
 In 1554, Mary believed she was pregnant.
 She exhibited all the signs of a pregnancy and even stated that she had felt the child move.
 However, when no child had appeared by Summer 1555, it became obvious that it was a phantom pregnancy.
 Philip left for Spain shortly afterwards.

 It is now believed that Mary suffered from cancer of the womb and/or ovaries.
-She died on 17th November 1558.
+She died on 17th November 1558 and was succeeded by her half-sister, Elizabeth.

 Queen Elizabeth I – 1558 – 1603